 - 8/5 Jacks or Better = 97.30%

-This does not apply only to Jacks or Better, however.
-The full-pay Double Bonus Poker is one of the best variations ever created, having an RTP of 100.17%.
-Unfortunately, it is extremely rare and instead, most casinos go for low-pay versions of it.
-Rather than paying 10, 7, and 5 coins for Full House, Flush, and Straight, most Double Bonus games offer lower payouts and as a result, they have considerably lower return rates.
+This does not apply only to Jacks or Better.
+The full-pay Double Bonus Poker is one of the best variations ever created, with an RTP of 100.17%.
+Unfortunately, it is extremely rare, and most casinos instead offer low-pay versions.
+Rather than paying 10, 7, and 5 coins for a Full House, Flush, and Straight, most Double Bonus games offer lower payouts and, as a result, have considerably lower return rates.

 - 10/7/5 Double Bonus = 100.17%